SFDO-Tooling/CumulusCI/docs/intro.md

 ## The Product Delivery Model

-The Product Delivery Model focuses on the customer experience, not on the technical artifacts you\'re delivering.
+The Product Delivery Model focuses on the customer experience, not on the technical artifacts you're delivering.
 When building a product, there are detailed technical considerations for whether an individual component is best distributed within a package, or as additional unpackaged metadata, or as setup automation that runs before or after a package is installed.
-It\'s not uncommon for managed packages that don\'t use the Product Delivery Model to require customers to perform manual configuration steps that can take hours, or even days, to complete.
+It's not uncommon for managed packages that don't use the Product Delivery Model to require customers to perform manual configuration steps that can take hours, or even days, to complete.
 The Product Delivery Model lets teams develop configurations directly into automated workflows, making it possible to deliver a